 During the course of your assessment and treatment personal health information is collected about you.
-This information is regulated provincially under the Personal Health Information Act, 2004 (PHIPA) and federally under the Personal Information Protection and Electronic Documents Act, 2004 (PIPED).
+This information is regulated provincially under the Personal Health Information Act, 2004 (PHIPA) and federally under the Personal Information Protection and Electronic Documents Act, 2004 (PIPEDA).

 Under these two Acts your consent to collect and use personal health information to provide psychological services to you is implied by your presence and provision of such information.
 Your consent is also assumed for the disclosure of personal health information to other health service providers for the purpose of ensuring a stable standard of care.
 Your consent is not assumed for the disclosure of personal health information to any person or organization other than a formal Custodian of Health Information under PHIPA.
 This means that formal written or verbal consent must be obtained by clients or their substitute decision-makers before any information can be disclosed.

 Current laws allow for the disclosure of personal information without consent in situations where health and safety is believed to be at imminent risk.
 The psychologists at Shift Cognitive Therapy are obliged to disclose information when we suspect or are informed that:

 - You or a member of your family pose an imminent danger to yourselves or someone else,

 - You or a member of your family are in imminent danger because of someone else,

-- A child under the age of 16 years is at risk of harm or neglect,
+- A child at or under the age of 18 years is at risk of harm or neglect,

 - You or a member of your family has been sexually assaulted by a registered health provider.